Categories

 Mulled wine: the magic of Christmas in a glass

-Mulled wine is an ancient drink that embodies the essence of Christmas.
+Mulled wine, also known as "vin brulé" in Italy, is an ancient drink that embodies the essence of Christmas.

-Warm, spiced, and with a hint of sweetness, it’s perfect for winter evenings.
+Warm, spiced, and with that touch of sweetness, it is perfect for winter evenings.

 Ingredients for 6 servings